linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

     Because this is not the `default.rb` recipe, the recipe name, *apache*, must be appended to the recipe value.

     {{< note >}}
-  To view a list of all nodes managed by your, Chef server issue the following command from your workstation:
+  To view a list of all nodes managed by your Chef server, issue the following command from your workstation:

     knife node list
     {{</ note >}}